Special Report: Cheap money bankrolls Wall Street's bet on housing

 “This is more of a marathon than a sprint,” said Paul Fuhrman, chief investment officer of Colony’s single-family home subsidiary, which has acquired more than 8,000 homes.

-Marcus Ridgway, the new chief operating officer of Blackstone’s Invitation Homes subsidiary, said his firm’s strategy does not rest on the performance “of one single market, and can rely on other markets to balance returns.”
+Marcus Ridgway, the new chief operating officer of Blackstone’s Invitation Homes subsidiary, said his firm’s strategy doesn’t rest on the performance “of one single market, and can rely on other markets to balance returns.”

 The Vegas market has unsteady legs.
 Statistics compiled by the University of Nevada at Las Vegas show some 40,000 homes are largely vacant - 8 percent of the metropolitan area’s single-family housing stock.
 Housing research firm RealtyTrac estimates there are 20,000 single-family homes in the metro area either owned by a bank or in some stage of foreclosure.